-The ensuing discs offer examples from Keystone subjects that have emerged as noted classics, like “Fatty and Mabel Adrift” (1916) and “Teddy at the Throttle” (1917), as well as examples of the Ambrose (Mack Swain) and Walrus (Chester Conklin) comedies.
+The ensuing discs offer examples from many Keystone subjects that have emerged as noted classics, like “Fatty and Mabel Adrift” (1916) and “Teddy at the Throttle” (1917), as well as examples of the Ambrose (Mack Swain) and Walrus (Chester Conklin) comedies.
 Ben Turpin’s brilliant “The Daredevil” (1923), Mabel Normand’s feature length “The Extra Girl” (1923), and Harry Langdon’s “His Marriage Wow” (1925), all look better than on previous DVDs.

 Producers Paul Gierucki and Brittany Jane Valente spent years securing the best possible footage for this collection and then restoring it to its greatest level of quality.
 Films as diverse as “The Noise of Bombs” (1914), and the familiar W.C.
 Fields sound short “The Dentist” (1932) have a visual sharpness that is nothing short of amazing.

 There are also extras on the three discs.
 Clips from newsreels and TV, rare outtakes, and other such footage is included on each disc.
 Many of the films have informative, interesting commentaries available from experts.
 The best of these commentaries are those that concentrate on the film we are watching and discuss the process (Doug Sulpy on “Recreation” is perhaps the best example).
 And a special respect must be offered the great musical accompanists on the silents, including Phillip Carli, Ben Model, Dennis Scott, Andrew Simpson, and Donald Sosin.